waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     1. Switch to Calcifer (Typhlosion).
     2. Use Headbutt or Thunderpunch to weaken Suicune carefully.
     3. Use Great Balls and Ultra Balls when HP is low.
 - Status: Suicune HP is RED.
 Accuracy at -6.
 Rain is falling.
 Ultra Ball #2 failed.
 1 remaining.
-Turn #11673.
+Plan: Use final Ultra Ball, then Great Balls.
+Turn #11674.